2008 United States House of Representatives elections in Pennsylvania: District 17

-Eight term incumbent Tim Holden (D) is running against Toni Gilhooley (R), a retired Pennsylvania state trooper.
-CQ Politics forecasts the race as 'Safe Democrat'.
+Eight term incumbent Tim Holden (D) ran against Toni Gilhooley (R), a retired Pennsylvania state trooper.
 The 17th congressional district gave George W. Bush 58% of its votes and has historically been dominated by Republicans.
 However, Holden upset the district's 10-term incumbent, George Gekas, in 2002 after being drawn into the district (he'd previously represented a Reading-based district) and hasn't faced substantive opposition since then.
 He is a member of the moderate Blue Dog Coalition and opposes abortion and gun control.
 Gilhooley was a conservative candidate.
 Holden has used his overwhelming support in Schuylkill County, his home county, to make up for past deficits in areas such as Lebanon County and Dauphin County.